snmarkley1/HHUUD10/README.md

 - `validation` - Scripts used to run the validation tests.

 # Data
-The final data product, HHUUD10, is available at the Open Science Framework [https://osf.io/fzv5e/?view_only=831b011968684d349a9d8571e39d2be7](https://osf.io/fzv5e/?view_only=831b011968684d349a9d8571e39d2be7).
+The final data product, HHUUD10, is available at the [Open Science Framework](https://doi.org/10.17605/OSF.IO/FZV5E).
 It includes an Esri Shapefile and identical GeoJSON file, as well as CSVs in long and wide formats.

 # Codebook
 The codebook for the long CSV file is as follows: